-The contracts that went into effect on November 1, 2015 provided a mechanism for additional compensation for complex case representation, although funding to fully implement this mechanism is currently lacking.
+The contracts that went into effect on November 1, 2015, provided a mechanism for additional compensation for complex case representation, although funding to fully implement this mechanism is currently lacking.
 This mechanism is an interim step to address the inadequate compensation of contract defenders until a system to compensate contract counsel on an hourly basis for the actual work performed can be funded.
+LOPD has completed the RFP process to establish new contractual provisions for its contractors effective November 1, 2018.
+In FY2019, the Legislature authorized limited expenditures for hourly rate cases up to \$1,000,000.
+LOPD invites and encourages the Legislature to reconsider its rationale for the restrictive cap on hourly rate cases.

-The FY2019 Budget Requests seeks an additional \$947,000 in funds to pay contract defenders an hourly rate in designated felony cases.
+The FY2020 Budget Requests seeks an additional \$600,000 in funds to pay contract defenders an hourly rate in designated felony cases.
 If funded, this would place LOPD closer to providing enough contract lawyers to meet constitutional mandates, something that is presently very much in doubt.
+Paying hourly rates on serious cases and allowing for complex case compensation appears to be the only way for LOPD to ensure lawyers are compensated such that they are willing to contract to fulfill the State's constitutional requirements to provide zealous representation for indigent New Mexicans charged with crimes in rural New Mexico.